GlorytoAlmightyGod/let_me_SEE_freely/README.md

 **fun_attitudes:**
-    what a weird Creation?
+    WOW!!! what a weird Creation.
-    it is a matter of great good fortune to come to experience this root cause finding! the "harder" the problem, greater the opportunity to learn. learning is fun!!! failure is a good news. why? because i get to that i missed to know that_which_is_worth_knowing. i am getting to know more and more of that_which_is_worth_knowing. my desire is just to know the answer to "why i can NOT possibly get the problem fixed?"; it is NOT to get the problem fixed. why do i have a certain belief in it being NOT possible to be done by me? can i NOT do ANY thing with respect to the usefull things i have had the opportunity to create? what is so genius, so special about me to have that problem fixed in Reality? it is all just a delusion. am i NOT the friend of "machine"? do i want it to execute instructions aimlessly?
+    it is a matter of great good fortune to come to experience this root cause finding! the "harder" the problem, greater the opportunity to learn. learning is fun!!! failure is a good news. why? because i get to that i missed to know that_which_is_worth_knowing. i am getting to know more and more of that_which_is_worth_knowing. my desire is just to know the answer to "why can i NOT get the problem fixed?"; it is NOT to get the problem fixed. why do i have a certain belief in it being NOT possible to be done by me? can i NOT do ANY thing with respect to the usefull things i have had the opportunity to create? what is so genius, so special about me to have that problem fixed in Reality? it is all just a delusion. am i NOT the friend of "machine"? do i want it to execute instructions aimlessly? i still do not know the answer of the_WHY_question! why to guess that_which_is_worth_doing when i can know that_which_is_worth_doing easily?

 **beliefs_i_cherish:**
     IF i do NOT know a_certain_thing;